Druva21/Pyschedulize/README.md

 - If you still see something, the port hasn’t released the process yet.
 It may release after some time.
 - **Note**: Sometimes, Windows reserves ports for a short period.
 If you don’t want to wait, restart your system to clear the port.

----

-This README provides a step-by-step guide to deploying an application using Chef Workstation, based on the `Pyschedulize` repository.
-Follow the instructions carefully, and ensure you run commands with the required permissions.

----